Canon 4000D vs G9X

-The Canon EOS 4000D and the Canon PowerShot G9 X are two digital cameras that were announced, respectively, in February 2018 and October 2015.
+The Canon EOS 4000D and the Canon PowerShot G9 X are two digital cameras that were officially introduced, respectively, in February 2018 and October 2015.
 The 4000D is a DSLR, while the G9X is a fixed lens compact.
 The cameras are based on an APS-C (4000D) and an one-inch (G9X) sensor.
-The 4000D has a resolution of 17.9 megapixel, whereas the G9X provides 20 MP.
+The 4000D has a resolution of 17.9 megapixels, whereas the G9X provides 20 MP.

 Body comparison: Canon 4000D vs G9X

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (57 percent) than the Canon 4000D.
 In this context, it is worth noting that neither the 4000D nor the G9X are weather-sealed.